le-tex/ora2dbk/README.md

     "glossary", "index", "lot", "sect1" or "toc"</c:error>

 When editing atlas.xml, you can paste the XPath ```/book/preface[3]/indexterm[1]``` into an oXygen or another XInclude-aware tool that lets you search for XPath expressions in order to jump to the error.
+(On 2nd thought: If you’re using oXygen, you’d use the built-in validation anyway.)